 I trained at the West Surrey College of Art & Design (now University for the Creative Arts), graduating in 1990.

-In January 2010, I was asked by Disney Consumer Products EMEA to write an Artist Training for the E.H.Shepard style of Winnie-The-Pooh.
+In January 2010, I was asked by Disney Consumer Products EMEA to write an Artist Training on the E.H.Shepard style of Winnie-The-Pooh.
 Thinking back to 1996, it was a rare moment of feeling I'd come full circle.
 It was a daunting task, not least for someone who considers himself a perpetual student, but I was honoured to be asked, and thankfully, it proved to be a success.

-Andrew Grey, November 2024.
+Andrew Grey, March 2026.